Kwpolska/chriswarrick.com/_posts/2011-01-06-arch-linux-the-best-distro-ever.markdown

 <!--more-->

 Arch Linux is a Linux distribution by Judd Vinet and Aaron Griffin, existing since 2002, intended to be simple, elegant, versatile and expedient (See Reason #3).
 It uses pacman as the package manager.
 It&#8217;s a rolling-release distro, that means there are only new CD images released, you get updates even if you&#8217;ve installed Arch Linux v0.1.
-The current CD release is **2010.05**.
+The current CD release is **2011.08.19** (updated 8/28/11 1:48pm).

 # What makes it so awesome?
 There are six things that makes it the best distro: